 St. Anton Austria is in the heart of the beautiful mountainous Arlberg region.
 A classic alpine ski village sits at the base of this vast ski resort, you can ski on multiple peaks, village to village – Stuben to St Christoph and beyond to Lech Zurs and Warth – eight spectacular ski regions.
 Skiing can be well-groomed and gorgeous or steep and wild off-piste (hire a guide) from the 9,222′ Valluga summit – the highest peak in The Arlberg.
 St Anton skiing has a big 4,944′ vertical, excellent ski school and guide services, plus great on mountain chalets and après ski for parents, and 4 star family-friendly hotels like Valluga and Hotel Bergschlossl.
 Stuben is a quainter quieter alpine village in the Arlberg – all interconnected by 88 modern lifts.
 Lech Zurs is another classy Arlberg ski town with loads of family-friendly terrain on both sides of the beautiful valley.

-Ischgl in the Paznaun valley is a wonderful mix of modern ski lifts and terrain and authentic village.
-Ischgl’s huge ski terrain crosses the border into Samnaun Switzerland on the same lift ticket, and the village’s après ski is legendary.
+Ischgl in the Paznaun valley is a wonderful mix of modern ski lifts and big terrain, with an authentic village and legendary apres ski.
+Ischgl’s huge ski terrain crosses the border into Samnaun Switzerland on the same lift ticket.
+The skiing is vast, varied and fun, the off-piste is off-the-hook.
+Hire a guide to explore skiing beyond the basics at Ischgl!
 Lovely four and five star hotels line the lively village of Ischgl, which is both historic and chic.
+Many come here just to see and be seen and to party, not to ski!

 Kitzbühel Austria is the oldest and most authentic ski resort in Europe.
-A family ski holiday in Kitzbühel promises big mountain skiing, though not super high in elevation, 6,549’, cozy chalet hotels, and an historic village to explore après ski.
-Kitzbühel’s three mountains provide plenty of prepared trails, classic chalet lunches, gorgeous scenery, plus some gently sloped off-piste, and excellent ski schools – including the original Red Devils.
+A family ski holiday in Kitzbühel promises big mountain skiing, though not super high in elevation (so not as snow-assured), at 6,549’!
+Kitz’s cozy chalet hotels and historic village to explore après ski make its super fun when the slifts stop.
+Kitzbühel’s three mountains provide plenty of prepared trails, classic ski-to chalet lunches, gorgeous scenery, plus some gently sloped off-piste, and excellent ski schools – including the original Red Devils.
 Kids will love skiing the Hahnenkamm downhill course – the Streif, like a pro ski racer.
+The annual January Hahnenkamn men’s downhill might be the time to avoid this alpine mecca as the ski town swells to over 100,000 ski race fans!

 Serfaus Fiss Ladis is a tremendous ski resort of three alpine villages connected via 68 modern lifts, very family-friendly, scenic, with superb on-mountain dining, excellent kids ski school, and beautiful slopeside hotels in Serfaus and Fiss.

-Obergurgl Hochgurgl in Austria sounds funny, but the skiing is no joke, with two interconnected mountains, very family friendly terrain, ski schools, and lovely ski in ski out lodging at Hotel Crystal.
+Obergurgl Hochgurgl in Austria sounds funny, but the skiing is no joke, with two interconnected mountains, very family friendly terrain, ski schools, and Obergurgl’s lovely ski in ski out lodging at Hotel Crystal or the Josl Mountain Lodge.
 While smaller than other Alps ski resorts, Obergurgl offers high elevation skiing with good snow, and less skiers, making it ideal for families – especially popular with the Brits.
-Obergurgl is just up the valley from Solden – where the ski teams train on two glaciers.
+Obergurgl is just up the valley from Solden – where national ski teams train on two glaciers.
 Solden is another vast ski resort with modern lifts and amazing scenery – you could easily visit both ski area on your Austria ski holiday.

 France

 Courchevel France – part of Les Trois Vallées is a fantastic family ski resort with perfectly groomed slopes, chalets at every turn, kids fun zones and Panda Bears on the ski slopes.
 The lodging and ski village is tres chic at Courchevel, and the après ski is the best.
-You can ski to Val Thorens and Méribel all on one 3 Vallées ticket, so you have 600 kilometers of skiing in 8 ski areas from Courchevel.
+You can ski to Val Thorens and Méribel all on one 3 Vallées ticket, so you have 600 kilometers of high-elevation skiing!

 Switzerland

-Zermatt Switzerland is best known for The Matterhorn, the most photographed mountain in the world at 14,693’, but Zermatt is also an immense ski region for families – best saved for once everyone is skiing advanced.
-Zermatt offers the highest skiing in the Alps at 12,791-feet, with 54 ski lifts accessing 350 kilometers of prepared slopes.
-Trains, trams and gondolas bring you to beautiful scenery, great snow, charming chalets, you can even ski to Italy for lunch.
-Zermatt village is car-free but busy and bustling with top ski hotels, shops and Swiss restaurants.
+Zermatt Switzerland is best known for The Matterhorn, the most photographed mountain in the world at 14,693’, but Zermatt is also an immense ski region– best saved for once everyone is skiing advanced.
+Zermatt offers the highest skiing in the Alps at 12,791-feet, with 54 ski lifts accessing 350 kilometers of prepared slopes, including skiing to Italy and Cervinia for an international lunch.
+Trains, trams and gondolas bring you to beautiful scenery, great snow, charming chalets, you can ski for miles and miles, with vertical descents over 5,000′.
+Zermatt village is car-free but busy and bustling, a bit touristy with day trippers.
+Find yourself a top ski hotel, then enjoy the vast skiing, the après ski, the chic shops, and Swiss restaurants.
+Zermatt is the grandaddy of Alps skiing!

 Switzerland’s Jungfrau is an immense ski region encompassing three ski areas and four villages.
 The Swiss Alps of The Jungfrau, Monch and Eiger are arguably the most spectacular mountains in the world.
 We loved staying in Wengen, the car-free village famed for hosting the World Cup each January.
-Ski all three regions from the family friendly sunny slopes of Grindelwald-First (home of the world’s longest sled run -15 kilometers), to Wengen’s long Lauberhorn ski race arena, to the highest summit – the Schilthorn where the mountaintop rotating lodge – the Piz Gloria – was made famous by the James Bond 007 movie.
+Ski all three regions, Grindelwald, Wengen and Murren.
+The family friendly sunny slopes of Grindelwald-First are home of the world’s longest sled run -15 kilometers.
+Wengen’s long Lauberhorn ski race arena is impressive, as is the car-free village.
+The highest summit – the Schilthorn is in Murren, where the mountaintop rotating lodge – the Piz Gloria – was made famous by the James Bond 007 movie.

-Saas Fee Switzerland is not as well-known as nearby Zermatt but its highly scenic, high elevation and high on our list for family skiing.
-The car-free village of Saas Fee is charming, and the ski slopes are surrounded by gorgeous glaciers.
-The lifts are older, but the vibe is authentic and unhurried at Saas Fee.
-Kids will love the legend of the mountain fairies, parents will like discovering a new Swiss ski destination.
+Saas Fee Switzerland is not as well-known as nearby Zermatt but its highly scenic, high elevation glacier skiing and high on our list for family skiing.
+The car-free village of Saas Fee is charming, and the ski slopes are surrounded by gorgeous glistening glaciers.
+Some lifts are older, adn teh upper glacial plateau has TBars, but the vibe is authentic and unhurried at Saas Fee.
+Kids will love the legend of the mountain fairies; parents will like discovering a new Swiss ski destination.

 Italy

-The Dolomites – Val Gardena in Italy is historic, highly scenic, and heaven for skiers.
-The Italian Dolomites are vast, with 1,200 kilometers of skiing in 12 regions – much of which can be reached from Val Gardena’s famous ski slopes.
-Staying in the charming village of Ortisei in Val Gardena is perfect for an Italian family ski holiday, with a Dolomiti Superski pass valid at Cortina and to ski the Sella Ronda as well.
-Italy is host to some top luxury ski hotels for your après ski pampering and pleasure.
+The Dolomites’ Cortina and Val Gardena in Italy are historic, highly scenic, and heaven for skiers.
+The Italian Dolomites are vast, with 1,200 kilometers of skiing in 12 regions – much of which can be reached on the famed Sella Ronda ski circuit – all on the Dolomiti SuperSki Pass!
+Staying in the charming villages of Ortisei in Val Gardena or in Cortina offers a perfect Italian family ski holiday, with shopping, dining, and convenient ski lifts.
+Italy is host to some top luxury ski hotels for your après ski pampering, with spas, and Italian dining and Dolce Vita.
+The Aosta Valley is another Italian ski region, less famous but just as worthy, for less $, with less crowds!
+Skiing Cervinia- the Italian side of Zermatt, Courmayeur – the Italian side of Chamonix France, Monterosa, La Thuile, and Pila… all these great ski resorts are within an hour of each other for an Italy ski safari on one pass!

 See more of Skiing in Europe